A royalty free solution for the closed caption font requirements mandated by the FCC

 Beyond the FCC Requirements

-Cinecav goes beyond the FCC requirements by containing Unicode characters covering a wide range of languages including Albanian, Avar, Basque, Basque, Belarusian, Bosnian, Breton, Bulgarian, Buryat, Catalan, Chamorro, Chichewa, Croatian, Cyrillic, Czech, Danish, Dutch, English, Estonian, Faroese, Finnish, French, Frisian, Galician, German, Greek, Hungarian, Icelandic, Irish, Italian, Kalmyk, Kurdish, Kyrgyz, Latvian, Lithuanian, Macedonian, Malagasy, Maltese, Montenegrin, Norwegian, Ossetian, Polish, Portuguese, Romani, Romanian, Russian, Serbian, Slovak, Slovenian, Spanish, Tajik, Tatar, Turkish, Ukrainian & Welsh.
+Cinecav goes beyond the FCC requirements by including italics and containing Unicode characters that cover a wider range of languages including Albanian, Avar, Basque, Basque, Belarusian, Bosnian, Breton, Bulgarian, Buryat, Catalan, Chamorro, Chichewa, Croatian, Cyrillic, Czech, Danish, Dutch, English, Estonian, Faroese, Finnish, French, Frisian, Galician, German, Greek, Hungarian, Icelandic, Irish, Italian, Kalmyk, Kurdish, Kyrgyz, Latvian, Lithuanian, Macedonian, Malagasy, Maltese, Montenegrin, Norwegian, Ossetian, Polish, Portuguese, Romani, Romanian, Russian, Serbian, Slovak, Slovenian, Spanish, Tajik, Tatar, Turkish, Ukrainian & Welsh.

 Cinecav Sans – (708B) Proportionally Spaced Sans Serif